authors: Bobby R. Bruce

 simulator.run()

-This completes the setup of our script, to execute the script we run:
+This completes the setup of our script.
+To execute the script we run:

-./build/X86/gem5.opt x86-ubuntu-run.py
+./build/ALL/gem5.opt x86-ubuntu-run.py

 You can see the output of the simulator in m5out/system.pc.com_1.device.